LibraryOfCongress/newspaper-navigator/README.md

 ## By Benjamin Charles Germain Lee (2020 Library of Congress Innovator in Residence)

+<i>This project is an experiment and there is no active development and/or maintenance of the codebase.
+Fork at your own risk!
+In the unlikely event that there are further updates, the LC Labs team will announce it through our communication channels.
+Sign up for our listserv on labs.loc.gov, follow us on Twitter @LC_Labs, and watch #NewspaperNavigator . </i>

 ## Introduction

 The goal of *Newspaper Navigator* is to re-imagine searching over the visual content in [*Chronicling America*](https://chroniclingamerica.loc.gov/about/).
 The project consists of two stages: